ArmanDuha8/ArmanDuha8.github.io/_pages/about.md

   which may not naturally realize Heisenberg interactions.
 In addition, the Floquet-engineered model achieves the optimal Heisenberg scaling of the sensitivity, providing potentially orders of magnitude improvements.
-Finally, it also allows one to implement time reversal by reversing the interlayer spin-exchange interactions, which may be used for time-reversal based metrological protocols.    \
+Finally, it also allows one<br>
+  to implement time reversal by reversing the interlayer spin-exchange interactions, which may be used for time-reversal based metrological protocols.    \
   This establishes spatiotemporally engineered interactions